GSA-TTS/assessment-review-tool/docs/localDevelopment.md

 HTTPS over port `4443` using using [Traefik](https://traefik.io/), provided you have generated a local certificate and stored it in [localcert/](/localcert/).

+Note: SSL termination with Traefik has not been tested in the Codespace environment.
+As of now this is left as an exercise for the reader.

 Use [mkcert](https://github.com/FiloSottile/mkcert) to generate a local certificate and key for use by Traefik.

+TODO: Bake `mkcert` into the [devcontainer Dockerfile](/.devcontainer/Dockerfile).

 ```bash
 mkcert -ecdsa -key-file domain.key -cert-file domain.crt smeqa.local "*.smeqa.local"